The Pennoni Honors College

 The Center also manages Open Arts Philly, which replaces Drexel’s former Cultural Passport.
 Starting in 2005, the University provided freshman with a Cultural Passport booklet allowing free or discounted admission to many museums and venues.
 Beginning in 2013, the CCO has partnered with Campus Philly to participate in Open Arts, a citywide, digital program that allows students to access free or discounted tickets and special events from more than 30 partner institutions.

 The Drexel InterView is a lively and award-winning television series hosted by Drexel Distinguished Professor of English, Paula Marantz Cohen.
 The show features conversations with nationally known talents in the arts, culture, science, and society.
 Now in its ninth season, the show currently airs on over 345 Public Broadcasting Stations, American Public Television, community access stations, and university and college stations across the United States and in Canada.
 Guests have included Nora Ephron, David Denby, Christopher Hitchens, Molly Ivens, Robert Venturi, E.O.
 Wilson, John Waters, Gail Shister, and many others.
 The Drexel InterView has also produced institution-based interviews/tours of The Academy of Natural Sciences at Drexel, the Barnes Museum, and the Museum of American Jewish History.

 The High School Scholars Program

 The Visiting Scholars program allows exceptional high school sophomores, juniors, and seniors to register for college courses—on a space-available basis—at Drexel University’s University City Campus.
 Students attend regular University courses with upper-class Drexel students, and must meet the same requirements as other Drexel students in the class.
-Visiting Scholars receive full college credit and a Drexel University.
+Visiting scholars receive full college credit and a Drexel University transcript.